Pancreas transplant surgery or pancreas

-General anaesthesia is administered to the patient.
-The surgeon then creates an incision on the center of the patient’s abdomen.
+Firstly, general anesthesia is given to the patient.
+After, the doctor makes an incision on the central abdomen.
 The new pancreas is harvested with a small portion of the small intestine.
 The doctor will then proceed to attach the new pancreas to the patient’s bladder or small intestine.
-Blood vessels are also connected to the new pancreas.
-The patient’s old pancreas is left untouched – this is a security measure in case the transplant gets rejected.
+Also, the blood vessels are linked to the new pancreas as well.
+The patient’s old pancreas remains as it is– this is a safety measure in case the transplant gets rejected by the body.

-The incision is then stitched and bandages are carefully applied.
-The procedure itself takes around 3 hours to complete.
+Finally, the incision is sewed, and bandages are applied.
+The procedure lasts for around 3 hours in total.

 Patient is required to stay 1 week in hospital

 After the operation, the patient needs to stay for a couple of days in an intensive care unit, under strict medical supervision.
 After the surgery, the new pancreas is expected to start working instantly.
 Also, the patients need to stay in the hospital for around a week and close medical supervision is essential for 3-4 weeks.
 Once the operation is completed, immunosuppressant drugs are given to the patient.

 Pancreas transplant operation has some complications such as: